nproellochs/textsampler/README.md

 ### Example: Sampling text data with specific text characteristics

-The **textsamplr** R-package allows one to easily sample texts with specific text characteristics.
+The **textsamplr** R-package allows one to sample texts with specific text characteristics.
 The following example samples three sentences from Amazon reviews, all of which have a maximum length of 5 words and contain the word ‘great’.

 ``` r
 sample_text(n = 5, source = "amazon_sentences", type = "sentences",